wprender/cloudbreak-docs/docs/onprem.md

 cbd start
 ```

->Launching it first will take more time as it downloads all the docker images needed by Cloudbreak.
+>At the very first time it will take for a while, because of need to download all the necessary docker images.

-After the `cbd start` command finishes you can check the logs of the Cloudbreak server with this command:
+After the `cbd start` command finishes you can check the logs of the Cloudbreak application with this command:

 ```
 cbd logs cloudbreak
 ```
->Cloudbreak server should start within a minute - you should see a line like this: `Started CloudbreakApplication in 36.823 seconds`
+>Cloudbreak should start within a minute - you should see a line like this: `Started CloudbreakApplication in 36.823 seconds`

 ## Troubleshooting

-If you are experiencing with permission or connection issues, then try to permanently disable **SELinux**.
-Setting the SELINUX=disabled in /etc/selinux/config  ensures that SELinux is not turned on after reboot of the machine:
+If you are faced with permission or connection issue, first you can try to disable **SELinux**:

+  1. Setting the `SELINUX=disabled` in `/etc/selinux/config`
+  2. Reboot the machine
+  3. Ensure the SELinux is not turned on after

 ```
 setenforce 0 && sed -i 's/SELINUX=enforcing/SELINUX=disabled/g' /etc/selinux/config
 ```
 ## Next steps

-Now that you all pre-requisites for Cloudbreak are in place you can follow with the **cloud provider specific**
-configuration.
-Based on the location where you plan to launch HDP clusters select one of the provider in the header
+Now you have all the pre-requisites for Cloudbreak.
+You can follow with the **cloud provider specific** configuration.
+Select one of the provider in the header
-and follow the steps from the **Setup** section:
+then follow the steps from the **Setup** section:

  * [AWS](aws.md#aws-setup)
  * [Azure](azure.md)
  * [GCP](gcp.md#google-setup)
  * [OpenStack](openstack.md#openstack-setup)

-> **Note!** AWS and OpenStack Setup sections contain provider specific `Profile` settings.
+> **Note!** AWS and OpenStack Setup sections contain additional and provider specific `Profile` settings.